ahmedbham/azure-openai-api-levelup/docs/index.markdown

 # Azure OpenAI API Hands-on LevelUp Labs

 Welcome to the **Azure OpenAI API Hands-on LevelUp Labs** repository!
-This repository contains three hands-on labs that will help you build intelligent applications using OpenAI API.
+This repository contains three hands-on labs that will help you build intelligent applications using Azure OpenAI API.

-## Lab 1: Book Creator Sample Learning App
+## Lab 1: Transaction Classification Application

-This lab demonstrates how to use the [semantic kernel](https://github.com/microsoft/semantic-kernel) framework to integrate OpenAI's Large Language Models (LLMs) with conventional programming languages.
-You will learn how to build an intelligent book creator app that can generate new content based on existing text.
+This lab demonstrates how to classify transaction records using OpenAI's GPT-3 language model and Azure Storage, Azure Event Grid, and Azure Function services.
+You will learn how to build an intelligent transaction classification app that can automatically categorize financial transactions.

 ## Lab 2: ChatGPT + Enterprise Data with OpenAI and Azure Cognitive Search
 This lab shows how to use Azure OpenAI Service to access the ChatGPT model (gpt-35-turbo) and Azure Cognitive Search for data indexing and retrieval.
 You will learn how to build a chatbot that can answer questions using enterprise data.

-## Lab 3: Transaction Classification Application
+## Lab 3: Book Creator Sample Learning App

-This lab demonstrates how to classify transaction records using OpenAI's GPT-3 language model and Azure Storage, Azure Event Grid, and Azure Function services.
-You will learn how to build an intelligent transaction classification app that can automatically categorize financial transactions.
+This lab demonstrates how to use the [semantic kernel](https://github.com/microsoft/semantic-kernel) framework to integrate OpenAI's Large Language Models (LLMs) with conventional programming languages.
+You will learn how to build an intelligent book creator app that can generate new content based on existing text.

 ## Getting Started